 Sleeping at the Airport in Dallas

 Dallas airport has four hotels on its premises.
 We pleaded with the airport to help us out.
-We had four kids, one with had a low-grade fever, and this was a last-minute trip because of a family tragedy.
+We had four kids, one had a low-grade fever, and this was a last-minute trip because of a family tragedy.
 We could not afford the plane tickets much less an expensive hotel room.
 Where would we sleep for the night?

 We got nothing that evening.
 Not even compassion.
 They promised cots and blankets.
-The blankets arrived after the night was half-way over and the ONE cot showed up an hour before morning.
+The blankets arrived after the night was half over and the ONE cot showed up an hour before morning.
 I was not impressed.
-Our family was not the only ones to suffer.
+Our family was not the only one to suffer.
 We slept in the lobby of Dallas airport with at least eight other families.
 Is this common?
 I honestly don’t know.

 The Fix Came a Few Weeks Later

 After a couple of weeks in Kentucky, I figured it was time to contact American Airlines.
 I detailed the whole story of our trip in an email.
 I made sure to include the fact that after we finally arrived in Kentucky we were also missing a piece of luggage.
 Brad and I did not get our suitcase until the next day.
 American Airlines kindly delivered it right to our door but it was still another inconvenience on top of everything else.

 In a few days, I received a reply.
 I was very happy to find $600 in vouchers for our return flight!
 Even though it was the fault of inclement weather, customer service agreed it could have been handled better under the circumstances.
 For this reason, I will be happy to use American Airlines again in the future.
 Although I will not be booking the last flight out, just in case it is canceled.
 I don’t want sleeping in the airport to become a habit!
 Signing off, Tina

 Originally published September 1, 2016